Maahsome/ktrouble/HELP.md

   -n, --namespace string         Specify the namespace to use
-      --node-selector string     Specify the node selector to use --output-name              Use this switch to only output the name of the POD --path string              Specify the PATH that the ingress will listen on, for configuration of ingress-nginx, sans the enclosing slashes (default "service-futurama")
+      --node-selector string     Specify the node selector to use --output-name              Use this switch to only output the name of the POD --path string              Specify the PATH that the ingress will listen on, for configuration of ingress-nginx, sans the enclosing slashes (default "service-ktrouble")
       --port int                 Specify the port that the POD listens on, used in the service and ingress settings (default 8080)
       --prompt-configmaps        Use this switch to prompt to mount configmaps in the POD --prompt-secrets           Use this switch to prompt to mount secrets in the POD